Jump Ahead To:

 Moving to a new city is always challenging.
-That’s why we’ve done the research for you, so you don’t have to.
+That’s why we’ve researched the best neighborhoods for families in Miami for you, so you don’t have to.

-You’ve no doubt seen our Miami City Guide, which includes a short section on a few of Miami’s most popular neighborhoods.
-This list, along with our “Best Up and Coming Neighborhoods in Miami,” “Best Neighborhoods in Miami,” and our “Best Suburbs of Miami” lists are more in-depth guides meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by way of introduction, we’re Bellhops—movers in Miami and beyond).
+This list is a more in-depth guide meant to examine what it’s like living in each of these highlighted areas, with links to popular destinations, as well as available houses for sale and apartments for rent (and by way of introduction, we’re Bellhop —Miami movers and beyond).

 The Miami metro area also has more than 150 public parks for families to explore, many with playgrounds and splash pads.
 And there are plenty of kid-friendly attractions to help keep your little ones entertained and educated, with places like the Miami Children’s Museum, Gold Coast Railroad Museum, Crandon Park Amusement Center, the Miami Book Fair, and the Miami-Dade County Youth Fair, among others.